jimmoffitt/rules-migrator/Article.md

 #### Language Operator Changes <a id="language_operators" class="tall">&nbsp;</a>

 PowerTrack 1.0 supported two language classifications: the Gnip classification with the ```lang:``` Operator, and the Twitter classification with the ```twitter_lang:``` Operator.
 With PowerTrack 2.0, the Gnip language enrichment is being deprecated, and there will be a single ```lang:``` Operator powered by the Twitter system.
-The Twitter classification supports 40 (!) more languages, assigns a ```und``` (undefined) when no classification can be made (e.g., Tweets with only emojis and URLs), and in some cases is more accurate.
+The Twitter classification supports 40 (!) more languages, assigns a ```und``` (undefined) when no classification can be made (e.g., Tweets with only emojis and URLs), and in many cases is more accurate.

 If you have version 1.0 rules based on language classifications, here are some rule translation details to consider: